President & CEO, GE Power

 VP, Business Development

-Robert (Rob) Duffy is a corporate officer of General Electric and currently serves as vice president, global head of business development/M&A at GE Power, GE’s largest industrial unit with over $28 billion of revenue annually.
+Robert (Rob) Duffy is the vice president of business development/M&A at GE Power.
 In this role, he oversees a global team focused on corporate strategy, portfolio optimization, and the origination and execution of mergers and acquisitions, joint ventures, and technology investments.

 In his previous role at GE, Rob was vice president for global business.
 In this role, he was responsible for implementation of GE's corporate acquisition and divestiture strategy across its businesses.
 Rob joined GE in 2003.
 Prior to that, he was a managing director in Credit Suisse First Boston’s M&A group both in New York and London.